Welcome to our Governors’ section. This is where we will post any relevant news and information for parents from our Governors.

 School Review committee members:

-Mrs Fletcher (Committee Chair), Mr Astill, Mrs Clarke, Mrs Ward, Mrs Fretwell, Mrs Ghattaora
+Mrs Fletcher, Mr Astill, Mrs Clarke, Mrs Ward, Mr Worrall, Mrs Ghattaora, Mrs J Bucknall (Committee Chair)

 Governor period of appointment: